The History of Drug-Free Workplace Programs

 - Oversee the National Laboratory Certification Program, which certifies laboratories to conduct forensic drug testing for federal agencies and federally regulated industries

 Federal drug-free workplace programs are comprehensive programs to address illicit drug use by federal employees.
 SAMHSA's Federal Drug-free Workplace Program certifies executive branch agencies' Drug-Free Workplace Plans and identifies safety-sensitive positions subject to random drug testing.

-- Fitness-for-Duty Programs at NRC
+- Fitness-for-Duty Programs at the Nuclear Regulatory Commission (NRC)

-- Office of Drug & Alcohol Policy & Compliance at DOT
+- Office of Drug & Alcohol Policy & Compliance at the Department of Transportation (DOT)

-- Drug Demand Reduction Program at DOD
+- Drug Demand Reduction Program at the Department of Defense (DOD)

 DWP is responsible for non-regulatory development, implementation, and sharing information about how to introduce, manage, and evaluate evidence-based drug-free programs for all workplaces.

 DWP provides a variety of resources and techniques for addressing substance misuse in workplaces.
 The Drug-Free Workplace Toolkit provides information to help employers develop and sustain successful drug-free workplace programs.

 The Drug Testing Advisory Board (DTAB) provides advice to SAMHSA on its drug-testing activities and laboratory certification program.